Fractional flow reserve: FAME study

 The Fractional Flow Reserve versus Angiography for Multivessel Evaluation (FAME) study evaluated the role of FFR in patients with multivessel coronary artery disease.
 In 20 centers in Europe and the United States, 1005 patients undergoing percutaneous coronary intervention with drug eluting stent implantation were randomized to intervention based on angiography or based on fractional flow reserve in addition to angiography.
 In the angiography arm of the study, all suspicious-looking lesions were stented.
 In the FFR arm, only angiographically suspicious lesions with an FFR of 0.80 or less were stented.

 In the patients whose care was guided by FFR, fewer stents were used (2.7±1.2 and 1.9±1.3, respectively).
 After one year, the primary endpoint of death, nonfatal myocardial infarction, and repeat revascularization were lower in the FFR group (13.2% versus 18.3%), largely attributable to fewer stenting procedures and their associated complications.
-There also was a non-significant higher number of patients with residual angina (81% versus 78%).
+There also was a non-significantly higher number of patients with residual angina (81% versus 78%).
 In the FFR group, hospital stay was slightly shorter (3.4 vs 3.7 days) and procedural costs were less ($5,332 vs $6,007).
 FFR did not prolong procedure (around 70 minutes in both groups).